 “I’m a 3rd shift pipe welder for Fincantieri Bay Shipbuilding in Sturgeon Bay WI.
 My wife April is now a stay at home mother with our first child (Rosalía Lupita Valentina Neubauer).

 Doctors broke her water and did everything they could to fix the pre-eclampsia (have the baby).
 She was about 9 1/2 cm dilated then about midnight she had a seizure, becoming eclamptic.
 Once that had passed the doctors decided emergency C-section.
 I had the opportunity to gown up and go in for the procedure.
-Right before I was going to go in.
-I hear a code called.
+Right before I was going to go in, I heard a code called.
 April had Seizure number 2.
 So, I had to stay out while they finished her surgery.

 The Nursing staff were giggling and jumping for joy.
 So, I got a nipple shield with a syringe tube and hit the road running.
 Nurse helped a lot.
 I mean I’ve never breastfed or even thought in a thousand years I would.
-I was the first to breast feed da baby!
+I was the first to breast feed the baby!

-My mother in law walked in with her father.
-She said, ‘Only you Maxie… I didn’t believe the nurses, my God only you!’
+My mother-in-law walked in with her father.
+She said, ‘Only you Maxie… I didn’t believe the nurses, my God, only you!’
 Shaking her head ha-ha.
 Great Grandpa didn’t have anything to say.
 Very old school guy just kind of looked at me funny.
 He came around in the end.

 I felt a connection the minute I saw my little girl.
 I got to hold her and help her get use to breastfeeding I hope.
 I really did it just to be a good dad and be a hero for the nursing staff because they are superheroes.
 You couldn’t ask for anyone better.
-Don’t forget those moms though I did it for them too.”
+Don’t forget those moms, though, I did it for them too.”

 Help us show compassion is contagious.
 SHARE this beautiful story on Facebook with your friends and family.